TransEmpiric/iso-web-template/README.md

 ## Notes:
 The subjects within may be moved to sperate projects eventually and posted on Maven Central or NPM.
-There is a a lot here and not enough time to explain it all.
+There are lot of ideas here and not enough time to explain them all.
 Please take a look and help out if you can.

 ❤ From the Transempiric Collective